rapidsai/cusignal/README.md

 %%timeit
 gf = cusignal.resample_poly(gy, resample_up, resample_down, window=('kaiser', 0.5))
 ```
-This code executes on an NVIDIA V100 in 13.8 ms, a 170x increase over SciPy Signal
+This code executes on an NVIDIA V100 in 13.8 ms, a 170x increase over SciPy Signal.
+On an A100, this same code completes in 4.69 ms; 500x faster than CPU.

 Next, we'll show that cuSignal can be used to access data that isn't explicitly generated on GPU.
 In this case, we use `cusignal.get_shared_mem` to allocate a buffer of memory that's been addressed by both the GPU and CPU.
 This process allows cuSignal to process data _online_.